-In town where born live man sail sea.
+In time before born live man sail sea.

 A reference to the Beatles song "Yellow Submarine," off the Revolver album.
-Sample lyrics: "In the town where I was born lived a man who sailed to sea/And he told us of his life in the land of submarines/So we sailed up to the sun till we found the sea of green/And we lived beneath the waves in our yellow submarine."
+Sample lyrics: "In the town where I was born lived a man who sailed to sea/And he told us of his life in the land of submarines/So we sailed on to the sun till we found a sea of green/And we lived beneath the waves in our yellow submarine."

 That’s what she thinks.
 It’s actually Sandra Dee.

-Sandra Dee is an actress best known for playing Gidget in the 1959 movie of the same name.
-She has acted in a number of other movies, most of them during the 50s and 60s.
+Sandra Dee (1942-2005) was an actress best known for playing Gidget in the 1959 movie of the same name.
+She acted in a number of other movies, most of them during the 50s and 60s.
 Her name became known to a later generation from the song “Look at Me, I’m Sandra Dee” in the musical Grease.